Muzznah/Pewlett-Hackards-People-Analysis/README.md

 -	The number of people hired in year 2000 was 13.
 Calculated using the following:

-    _SELECT COUNT(emp_no) FROM employees
+    SELECT COUNT(emp_no) FROM employees
-    WHERE hire_date BETWEEN '2000-01-01' AND '2000-12-31' ;_
+    WHERE hire_date BETWEEN '2000-01-01' AND '2000-12-31';

 ## Number of individuals available for mentorship role

 -	To get the number of individuals available for mentorship roles “current_title_info” table  was inner-joined to "titles" to include the "to_date" column, and inner-joined to "employees" to filter for birth dates for year 1965 only.
 The filtered data was saved as
     “mentor_list” table.

 -	The challenge encountered at this stage was that the output of the above function was a data less table.
 Year 1965 was beyond the criteria range choosen to filter retirees in "reitirement_info" table.
 In order to populate the “mentor_list” table based on the
    "current_title_info" table (table made in part one) and the birth date between "1965-12-31" to "1965-01-01", all the tables  starting     with “retirement_info” were dropped and recreated with a birth date between “1952” to “1965”.

       --Drop and recreate tables to include birth date till 1965.